 Category

-Introduction: Traditional Guinean cuisine
+Traditional Guinean Staples

 Guinea, a country in West Africa, has a rich culinary tradition that is heavily influenced by its diverse ethnic groups.
 Seafood plays a prominent role in Guinean cuisine, with a variety of fish, crustaceans, and mollusks being consumed.
 However, due to limited access to the coast and high prices, seafood is not as widely consumed as other staples such as rice and cassava.
 Nonetheless, seafood remains an important and cherished part of Guinean culture and cuisine.